Erik Gustaf Geijer: Biography

 In 1846 increasing ill health forced him to resign his position as professor at Uppsala.
 He died in Stockholm.
 He left some personal memoirs, Minnen (Upsala, 1834).
 His collected works, Samlade Skrifter, with a bibliographic treatise by Teodblad (8 vols.), appeared at Stockholm (1873–75).

 Geijersgården

 Geijersgården is a historic mansion in the centre of Uppsala, north of the University library.
 Geijersgården is named after Erik Gustaf Geijer, who lived there from 1837 to 1846.
 The main building was built between 1737 and 1738.
 The estate gained its present appearance around 1850.

 In 1934, the estate was taken over by Uppsala University and since 1965 has housed the Dag Hammarskjöld Foundation (Hammarskjöldfonden).
 The building was restored in the 1983 after a fire in which the building's western parts were badly damaged.
 The buildings are classified as historic properties under the Swedish Cultural Monuments Act (Kulturminneslagen).

+Ancestors

+Erik Gustaf Geijer was the grandfather of Hugo E. G. Hamilton, who was the grandfather of the prominent Swedish cultural person and author Olof Lagercrantz and the great-grandfather of the author and journalist David Lagercrantz and his sister, actress Marika Lagercrantz.
+Geijer's granddaughter, Hugo Hamilton's sister Eva, was the mother of the Swedish author Agnes von Krusenstjerna.